vishworks/concierge/service/OpenAIWrapper/README.md

 cd concierge/service/OpenAIWrapper <BR>

 # Docker/Podman commands to run
-docker build -t openai-wrapper .
+docker build -t concierge-dotnet-wrapper .

 # Ensure that you have a valid OPEN_AI Key
-docker run -d --name concierge-dotnet-service -e OpenAI__ApiKey='YOUR OPENAI KEY HERE' -p 9080:80 openai-wrapper
+docker run -d --name concierge-dotnet-service -e OpenAI__ApiKey='YOUR OPENAI KEY HERE' -p 9080:80 concierge-dotnet-wrapper

 # Ensure that the service is up
 docker logs --tail all concierge-dotnet-service